 There’s no legal time limit for a voluntary liquidation, but from beginning to end it will usually take no less than six months.

-Want Voluntary Insolvency Advice?
+Do You Need Voluntary Insolvency Advice?

 If you’re considering voluntary liquidation or think your business might be insolvent, we can help you consider all your options and discuss whether a voluntary insolvency might be a suitable route for you.
 Get in touch today for a free, no-obligation consultation with one of our advisers.